Poughkeepsie, New York: Sports

 The Hudson Valley Renegades is a minor league baseball team affiliated with the New York Yankees.
-The team is a member of the High-A East, and play at Dutchess Stadium in the nearby town of Fishkill.
+The team is a member of the South Atlantic League, and play at Dutchess Stadium in the nearby town of Fishkill.

 The Hudson Valley Hawks were a team in the National Professional Basketball League until 2009 when the league disbanded.
 The team's home court was at Beacon High School, located approximately 16 mi south in the city of Beacon.

 The Hudson Valley Highlanders of the North American Football League played their home games at Dietz Stadium in nearby Kingston.

 Poughkeepsie hosted a founding member of the North Eastern Hockey League with the formation of the Poughkeepsie Panthers in 2003.
 However, due to financial problems, the team only played for one season and became the Connecticut Cougars the following year.
 The league folded due to financial problems in January 2008.
 Subsequently, the city was home to the Hudson Valley Bears, one of four founding members of the Eastern Professional Hockey League, for one season.
 Both teams played their home games at the McCann Ice Arena in the Mid-Hudson Civic Center.

 One of Poughkeepsie's most notable sports events was the annual Poughkeepsie Regatta of the Intercollegiate Rowing Association, which was held on the Hudson River from 1895 to 1949.
 The top college teams would attend along with tens of thousands of spectators.
 Poughkeepsie was known as the rowing capital of the world.
 Spectators watched from the hills and bluffs overlooking the river and from chartered boats and trains that followed the races along the entire length of the course; which were longer than present-day races, with varsity eights rowing a 4 mi race.
 When the rowing association moved the regatta to other venues, the Mid-Hudson Rowing Association was formed to preserve rowing in the area.
 It successfully lobbied to preserve the regatta's facilities for use by area high schools and club rowing programs.
 As part of the 400th anniversary celebration of Henry Hudson's trip up the Hudson River a recreation of the regatta was held with Marist College Crew as its host.
 The events included a fireworks display, a large dinner, and the unveiling of the restored historic Cornell Boathouse, now property of Marist Crew.
 Historically accurate, the four mile long course started off Rogers Point in Hyde Park and ended about a mile south of the Poughkeepsie-Highland Railroad Bridge.
 Competitors included Marist, Vassar, Army, Penn, Navy, Syracuse, Columbia and Cornell.
 Notably this was the first time women's crew teams were allowed to participate in the historic Poughkeepsie Regatta.

 Established British racing team Carlin Motorsport have chosen Poughkeepsie as their U.S. base whilst racing in Indy Lights.